Reform Judaism in Israel

-Though its early classical period was in 19th century Germany and Central Europe, Progressive Judaism has undergone its greatest period of growth and development in the United States.
-Today Progressive Judaism numbers some two million adherents in nearly 40 countries throughout the world.
-During the past 100 years, the Progressive Jewish movement has made a dramatic ideological and physical return to Israel.
-Reform Judaism's founding platform excluded principles of Jewish nationhood; the 21st century begins with Progressive leaders actively promoting Aliyah (Jewish immigration to Israel), while validating Jewish life and community wherever Jews live.
-Indeed, Progressive Zionism today strives to strengthen the personal, historical and spiritual relationship of all Jews to the homeland of the Jewish people in Israel.
+Though its early classical period was in 19th century Germany and Central Europe, Reform Judaism has undergone its greatest period of growth and development in the United States.
+Today Reform Judaism numbers some two million adherents in nearly 40 countries throughout the world.
+During the past 100 years, the Reform Jewish Movement has made a dramatic ideological and physical return to Israel.
+Reform Judaism's founding platform excluded principles of Jewish nationhood; the 21st century begins with Reform leaders actively promoting Aliyah (Jewish immigration to Israel), while validating Jewish life and community wherever Jews live.
+Indeed, Reform Zionism today strives to strengthen the personal, historical and spiritual relationship of all Jews to the homeland of the Jewish people in Israel.

-In its practice, Progressive Judaism in Israel is in some ways more traditional than in the Diaspora.
+In its practice, Reform Judaism in Israel is in some ways more traditional than in the Diaspora.
 Hebrew is used exclusively in worship services.
 Classical Jewish texts and Rabbinic literature play a more prominent role in Reform education and synagogue life.
-A Progressive Beit Din (religious court) regulates procedures of conversion and offers guidance in other ritual matters.
-This traditional leaning embodies one of the original, classic principles of the movement: that Progressive Judaism draws upon powerful influences in the larger social context in which it lives and grows.
+A Reform Beit Din (religious court) regulates procedures of conversion and offers guidance in other ritual matters.
+This traditional leaning embodies one of the original, classic principles of the movement: that Reform Judaism draws upon powerful influences in the larger social context in which it lives and grows.

 This fast-growing segment of Israeli society is establishing a network of Reform/Progressive congregations, schools and community centers across the country as described in these statistics: